adam-rocska/documentation/content/developer/tutorials/data_modules.rst

 Module Structure
 ================

-Like in any developmnet project, a clear structure makes it easier to manage and maintain the code.
+Like in any developmntn project, a clear structure makes it easier to manage and maintain the code.

 Whilst in normal Odoo modules, you will have a mix of Python and XML files, in this case, we will only have XML files.
 Therefore, it is expected that your work tree will look something like this: